 Now Fit’s mother, River, has been released from prison.
 Fit is outraged that River is moving in with the family, and it’s not long before Fit’s video followers realize something’s up and uncover her tragic past.
 But Fit soon learns that the only thing her audience loves more than tragedy is a heartwarming tale of a family reunion.
 Is faking a relationship with River the key to all Fit’s dreams coming true?

 About the Author

-Erin Jones received her MFA in Creative Writing from Emerson College.
-She is the former head of marketing at Ploughshares and a regular contributor to the Ploughshares Blog.
-Her work has been published in The James Franco Review, Rock & Sling, and other publications.
+Erin Jones received her MFA in Creative Writing from Emerson College, where she is now affiliated faculty.
+She is the former head of marketing at Ploughshares, and her work has been published in The James Franco Review, The Ploughshares Blog, Rock & Sling, and other publications.
 She was a 2017 finalist for the Boston Public Library Writer-in-Residence fellowship and calls Boston home.
 Tinfoil Crowns is her first novel.